Lush, shiny, manageable and healthy hair can be yours — with the benefits of coconut oil for hair.

-If there is an infestation of lice, mix 3 tablespoons of coconut oil with 1 teaspoon of each ylang ylang, anise and tea tree oils.
-Double the recipe for longer hair; this should be enough for shoulder-length hair.
+If there is an infestation of lice, mix three tablespoons of coconut oil with one teaspoon of each ylang ylang, anise and tea tree oils.
+Double the recipe for longer hair.
+This should be enough for shoulder-length hair.

-Cover your hair in a shower cap and allow it to sit for 2 hours.
+Cover your hair in a shower cap, and allow it to sit for two hours.
 If possible, sit in the sun or use a hair dryer to periodically warm up the cap.
-Carefully remove shower cap and seal it in zip lock bag for disposal.
+Carefully remove shower cap, and seal it in zip lock bag for disposal.

-At the end of 2 hours, comb hair once again, prior to washing and rinsing thoroughly, twice.
-While hair is still wet, combine 2 cups of apple cider vinegar and 1 cup water in a small spray bottle.
+At the end of two hours, comb hair once again, prior to washing and rinsing thoroughly, twice.
+While hair is still wet, combine two cups of apple cider vinegar and one cup water in a small spray bottle.

-Rinse thoroughly and comb hair once again with a fine toothcomb.
-Follow with a light application of coconut oil, cover with a shower cap, or style as desired, and allow to remain on the hair until next washing.
+Rinse thoroughly, and comb hair once again with a fine-tooth comb.
+Follow with a light application of coconut oil, cover with a shower cap or style as desired, and allow to remain on the hair until next washing.

 6. UV Damage Prevention